 But there’s an important and often overlooked shortcoming with this approach to weight loss.

-Most people, including you princess, probably won’t want to do cardio 45 minutes to an hour a day, seven days a week.
+Most sissies, including you princess, probably won’t want to do cardio 45 minutes to an hour a day, six or seven days a week.
 Even for those who want to initially spend this much time exercising, it’s just not sustainable (with few exceptions) over the long run in order to shed the fat.

 What I’ve come to learn—the hard way—is that…